 When taking any new substance, it’s always important to start small.
 For new users, your body has yet to adjust to kratom powder, and you don’t know how your body will react.
 Starting with a small dose will allow your body a chance to adapt to kratom.
 Plus, you can always take more if needed.

-Unfortunately, Kratom Spot is not allowed to tell you exactly how much kratom to dose.
+Unfortunately, Kratom Spot is not allowed to offer a kratom dosage guide or to tell you exactly how much kratom to dose.
 Like we said, kratom is legal but has yet to be regulated by the FDA.
 As such, we are restricted by a number of marketing limitations.

 For more information regarding dose, you can always contact the American Kratom Association (AKA), the most vigilant pro-kratom legislative and educational group in the country.
 In addition, if you are worried about dosing kratom yourself, you can opt for pre-filled, pre-dosed kratom capsules.
 These capsules contain a pre-measured amount of kratom so that you don’t have to measure out loose kratom powder yourself.

 New users should always strive to avoid overly high doses of kratom.
 If taken correctly, kratom has little risk.
 If taken in high doses or taken in a way inconsistent with recommended dosage methods, kratom can induce any number of unwanted side effects, including an upset stomach.

 Until it’s okay to offer a proper kratom dosage guide, this is the best general statement we can offer.

 2. Never Take Kratom On An Empty Stomach

 For new kratom users, it’s important to reduce the number of side effects in order to determine if kratom is right for you.
 Side effects can be distracting or potentially lessen the kratom experience.
 As such, new users should never take kratom on an empty stomach.